Evrybear/meme25.github.io/README.txt

 Dear successor, here's how to use the packmemes_V2.py script to easily create the website for the next online MEME event.

+To use this template successfully, you need:
+- the file: packmemes_V3.py
+- the file: memetemplate.html
+- One folder containing your memes in subfolders

+Step by step guide:

-1. add packmemes_V2.py & "memetemplate.html" above the folder structure of your memes.
-It should look like this:
+1.  add packmemes_V3.py & "memetemplate.html" above the folder structure of your memes.
+It should look like this (you can use your own folder names of course):

     your_github_repository/
     ├─ MEMEs_202X/